-Segment Action 82m 41m Action OK OK None ОК Fast If best distance in set: Mandatory reride at the end the set.
-If NOT best distance in set: No reride, a the jump is not scored due to longer jump in sar set.
-OK Slow Optional reride, and score is protected.
+Segment Action 82m 41m OK OK None ОК Fast If best distance in set: Mandatory reride at the end of the set.
+If NOT best distance in set: No reride, and the jump is not scored due to longer jump in same set. ОК Slow Optional reride, and score is protected.
 Use RTB slow column if applicable (See 9.17).
-Slow OK Ontional variety and soons is protected Slow Fast Optional reride, and score is protected.
+Slow OK Optional rarida, and score is protosted Slow Fast Optional reride, and score is protected.
 Slow Slow Optional reride, and score is protected.
 Use RTB slow column if applicable (See 9.17).
 Fast Any If best distance in set: Mandatory reride at the end of the set.
-If NOT best distance in set: No reride, and the jumis not scored due to longer jump in same set.
+If NOT best distance in set: No reride, and the jump is not scored due to longer jump in same set.